Minnesota Family Law and Child Support Answers - Custody, Child Support, Spousal Maintenance

 Minnesota Child Support – Basic Questions and Answers

 The Minnesota Legislature made changes in the manner in which child support is determined under a law that became effective on January 1, 2007.
+The statute was again amended in 2018 to modify the manner in which parenting time would impact child support.
 The provisions are found in Chapter 518A of the Minnesota statutes.
 This article will provide a basic overview of the key provisions of the parental income shares child support calculation and provide resources to the reader for further information.